humminghomes/interview-questions/README.md

 ## In-Person Practice Problem
 _Note: eventually, once we have a huge influx of candidates, these can be tweaked to be a little more difficult and be sent home as a take-home_

+#### Instructions
+1. Download this repo
+2. Create a zip file of the practice problem
+3. Email candidate
+4. Have them open up on their own laptop and let them code in front of you

 ### Types of interviews
 #### API Reference Exercise
 1. [Frontend] Homes database, display all the homes, provide a detail for each home, edit & delete homes